motiondeveloper/deploy-templates/README.md

 The Deploy Templates CLI is another [bash script](#the-installer-script), `deploy-templates.sh`, that creates the [installer apps](#the-installer-apps) using the Platypus CLI.
 It also copies these installers into a couple of different locations, as well as syncs the individual template files into other locations for uses not running the installer apps.

 It does this based on input given as answers to a list of specified questions, such as which packages to deploy, installer version numbers, and whether to sync the individual template files.

-> **⚠️ Please Note**
->
-> At the moment, each package is hardcoded into the script in such a way that, if you were to [add a new    template package](#creating-new-packages) you would need to modify `deploy-templates.sh` with new prompts and variables.
-The plan is to create all of the prompts according to the package folders in `src/` so that packages can added and removed without modifying the script.

 [Back To Top ↑]